 3. Use copper foil tape

-If the slugs and snails are in your raised beds, or in your containers, you can stick copper foil tape around them and snails won’t bother your plants anymore.
+If the slugs and snails are in your raised beds or containers, you can stick copper foil tape around them, and the snails won’t bother your plants anymore.

 4. Get chickens or ducks